target/casper-auto-provisioning/README.md

 ## What it does

-Auto provisions Casper Web Server and Database Server.
+This playbook will deploy a Casper JSS Web Server and Database Server then properly import a database backup from a defined CIFS share.

 Details about Casper product can be found here: http://www.jamfsoftware.com/products/casper-suite/

 ## Requirements